Brad Bachmeier

 Whether in ceramic tile or brick relief, we can tell the story of your organization in a sophisticated and powerful way.

-Past clients include Fargo Marathon, FM Convention & Visitor's Bureau, National H.S.
-Coaches Hall of Fame, SDSU Alumni Foundation, NDSU Alumni Foundation, MSUM Alumni Foundation, The Arts Partnership, Sanford Hospital, Rourke Art Museum, NDSU Athletic Department, Thrivent Financial and many more....
+Past clients include: The National H.S.
+Coaches Hall of Fame, City of Moorhead Human Rights Commission, Fargo Moorhead West-Fargo Chamber of Commerce, SDSU Alumni Foundation, Fargo Marathon, ND School Boards Association, FM Convention & Visitor's Bureau, NDSU Alumni Foundation, Scheels Corporate Office, MSUM Alumni Foundation, The Arts Partnership, Sanford Hospital, Rourke Art Museum, NDSU Athletic Department, Thrivent Financial, and many more....

 Projects & Friends